Skip to main content

 A file-based route is comprised of two parts:

 • A Roda block at the top, contained within special delimiters.
 This block is processed initially when the route URL is accessed, and before any template rendering has begun.
+You can include Ruby front matter here, just like you would with static resource content.

 A Roda block can contain a single route handler via r.get, or you can add additional handling of HTTP methods (r.post, etc.) or even sub-routes—though it’s recommended to stay simple and use individual file-based routes as much as possible.
-Note that if even if you define multiple route types in your Roda block, you only have a single template per-route.
+Note that if even if you define multiple route types in your Roda block, you can only have a single template per-route.

 Let’s take a look at how this all works.
 First, an example of a route saved to src/_routes/items/index.erb.
 It provides the /items URL which shows a list of item links: